Add Your Heading Text Here

 requests will be used for making an HTTP connection with the data source and pandas will be used for storing the extracted data inside a CSV file.

-The trial pack comes with 1000 free credits which is enough for testing the API.
-We have now all the ingredients to prepare the Google Maps scraper.
+The trial pack comes with 1000 free credits, which is enough for testing the API.
+We now have all the ingredients to prepare the Google Maps scraper.

 Let’s dive in!!